IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-input.rst

 Props
 -----

-.. .. include:: ./c-input.rst
-..    :start-after: MARKER:c-formodel-props
-..    :end-before: MARKER:c-formodel-props-end

 ..
-MARKER:c-formodel-props
+MARKER:c-for-model-props

 :ts:`for?: string | Property | Value`
     A metadata specifier for the value being bound.
 One of:

-    - A direct reference to a metadata object,
-    - A string with the name of the value belonging to :ts:`model`,
+    - A string with the name of the value belonging to :ts:`model`.
+    - A direct reference to a metadata object.
     - A string in dot-notation that starts with a type name.

 :ts:`model?: Model | DataSource`
     An object owning the value that was specified by the :ts:`for` prop.
 If provided, the input will be bound to the corresponding property on the :ts:`model` object.

 ..
-MARKER:c-formodel-props-end
+MARKER:c-for-model-props-end

-:ts:`value: any`
+:ts:`value?: any`
     If binding the component with ``v-model``, accepts the ``value`` part of ``v-model``.

 Slots